zorgrian/simplecart-js/README.md

 # FOOTNOTES

-[^☭]: The extra-plenary session, ☭ is a reference to the benign dictatorship of ZORGRIAN.
+[^marx]: The extra-plenary session, ☭ is a reference to the benign dictatorship of ZORGRIAN.

 [^wtf]: We have no -f idea what he means here